Chuck Bennett: Coach and athletic director

 After retiring as a football player, Bennett became a football coach.
 He began his coaching career as a high school football and track coach in LaPorte, Indiana.
 He coached at LaPorte from 1934 to 1937.
 In May 1937, he accepted a position as football coach and athletic director at the high school in Austin, Minnesota, where he remained for two years.

 In 1939, Bennett was hired as a football coach and athletic director at Lyons Township High School in La Grange, Illinois.
 He coached the Lyons Township football team for 21 years and won 11 West Suburban Conference championships.
 Players he coached include future Buffalo Bills and Denver Broncos head coach Lou Saban.
 In 1958, the Chicago Tribune credited Bennett with turning the school into an athletic power: "In his 20th year as athletic director and football coach at Lyons Township High school in La Grange, Chuck Bennett can point with pride to a truly impressive record -- certainly one of the best in the Chicago area prep field."

 Bennett resigned as head football coach in 1960 but continued to serve as the school's athletic director.
 On 20 occasions, Bennett won the President's Cup at Lyons Township, awarded for overall sports supremacy in the West Suburban Conference.
 He retired as athletic director at Lyons Township in June 1966 due to ill health.

 Family and death

 Bennett died in 1973 at age 65.
 He was survived by his wife, Charlotta (Diddy) Bennett, and two sons, Charles H. Bennett and Byron Bennett.
 Charles H. Bennett later had four children, Richard, Fred, Charles, and Jenny.
+His name lives on in the next generation through Charles R. Bennett, son of Richard.
+The varsity football field at Lyons Township is named Bennett Field in his honor.